Zero Two: Awards and nominations

-At Newtype Anime Awards 2017–2018, Zero Two won first for Best Female Character.
+At Newtype Anime Awards 2017–2018, Zero Two ranked second for Best Female Character.
 Eric Van Allen of Kotaku describes Zero Two as "much a protagonist as Hiro" and considers her character arc as "one of the show’s best parts".
-Kyle Rogacion of Goomba Stomp expresses that she is "easily one of the best aspects of Franxx".
 Skyler Allen notes that Zero Two's energetic nature "lets her steal pretty much every scene she’s in".
 Tokyo Otaku Mode News ranked Zero Two twice as the best Winter 2018 character in both male and female polls.

 On March 5, 2018, Kim Kardashian posted a picture of Zero Two on her Instagram profile, stating that the character was the inspiration for her hairstyle.

 Zero Two became the subject of many internet memes.
 One scene of an emotional conversation between Zero Two and Hiro became a meme when fans realized that the animation made their mouth movements easy to manipulate and dub over with nonsensical audio.
 Popular edits involved audio such as dial-up modem connection sounds or popular music.
 The meme began when a Tumblr user posted an edit with barking noises over the two characters.
 The scene originates from episode 15 of Darling in the Franxx.
-In November 2020, a video edit of Zero Two dancing to a remix version of "2 Phút Hơn" became viral.
+In November 2020, a video edit of Zero Two dancing to a remix version of "2 Phút Hơn" by Pháo became viral.
 The dance itself was taken from "ME!ME!ME!"
 The trend originated in China when TikTokers began mimicking the dance.
 The song and the associated clip of Zero Two appeared in popular memes.